Myeongjong of Joseon

-Myeongjong (13 July 1534 - 12 August 1567), personal name Yi Hwan, was the 13th monarch of the Joseon dynasty of Korea.
-He was the second son of King Jungjong, born to Queen Munjeong.

-He ascended to the throne in 1545 at the age of 12 following the death of his elder half-brother, King Injong.
+Myeongjong (13 July 1534 - 12 August 1567), (Note: In the Korean calendar (lunisolar), he was born on the 22nd day of the 5th lunar month and died on the 6th day of the 7th lunar month.) personal name Yi Hwan, was the 13th monarch of Joseon.
+His father was King Jungjong and his mother was Queen Munjeong, the elder sister of Yun Won-hyeong.
+He ascended to the throne at the age of 11, upon the death of his childless half-brother, King Injong.
 Since he was too young to govern, his mother became regent.

 Biography

 Political factions

 There were two political factions at the time Myeongjong came to power; Greater Yun, headed by Yun Im, Injong's maternal uncle, and Lesser Yun, headed by Myeongjong's maternal uncles, Yun Wŏnhyŏng and Yun Wollo.
 (Yun Im and Yun Brothers were close relatives by that period's standards - Yun Im was a third cousin once removed of Yun Brothers.)
 Greater Yun took power in 1544, when Injong succeeded Jungjong; but they failed to wipe out their opposition, since Queen Munjeong protected the Lesser Yun faction and other opposition officials.

 After the death of Injong in 1545, Lesser Yun replaced Greater Yun as the majority in the royal court and brutally ousted their adversaries in the Fourth Literati Purge of 1545.
 Yun Im was executed, as were many of his followers.